pennimerger/native/README.md

 To learn more about this project, check out:

-- [Original credit](https://www.youtube.com/watch?v=ZBCUegTZF7M): Without all the type wahala.
+- [Original credit](https://www.youtube.com/watch?v=ZBCUegTZF7M) without all the type wahala.